-It might be reasonable to view the Socrates of Plato's dialogs as a literary invention, but he was known to broader Athens and even parodied in the Clouds, a vicious comedy by Aristophanes and figured in other writers' accounts, including in dialog form.
-But the world now knows of Socrates through Plato and he figures into every one of Plato's dialogues as "that guy" who irritates everyone, although in the later dialogues his role diminishes.
-His job is to ask simple-seeming questions (the "Socratic Method") of an assembled group of friends (or foes), often about an ethical matter.
+2.1.
+ACT V A LITTLE BIT OF PLATO matter.
 What's temperance?
 What is virtue?
 What is justice?
 The course of these sorts of innocent sounding conversations is repeated: the folks being questioned are maneuvered into impossible rhetorical cul-de-sacs, shown to be incapable of any kind of logical thinking, and more often than not, shown to not know things that they should have known.
 Meanwhile, Socrates rarely says what he thinks, in fact, he usually hides behind the assertion that he doesn't know either, but at least he knows that he doesn't know.
 Superior to a fault.
 These questions also often segue into something more than they seem, and many of them move to more weighty topics like how do you know what you know.
 That is, they form the beginning of serious Epistemology, one of the foundational philosophical disciplines.
 Plato's output was large and I'll choose only a few topics that inform our scientific project.
 Unlike almost all of the previously considered Greek philosophers, we have complete writings.
 He famously started The Academy, a school that lasted more than 700 years whose star pupil was Aristotle, whom we will consider below.
-Bertrand Russell (in his Literature Nobel Prize winning, A History of Western Philosophy) sums up what we're about to dive into appropriately:

-"Aristotle's metaphysics, roughly speaking, may be described as Plato diluted by common sense...
-He is difficult because Plato and common sense do not mix easily." ?, A History of Western Philosophy

-My focused concern is with two aspects of his philosophy and then his physics and they're related.
-I'll leave his modeling in astronomy to the next chapter when I will consider all of the Greek astronomy at once, but I'll consider his overall approach to astronomy here.
+Bertrand Russell (in his Literature Nobel Prize winning, A History of Western Philosophy) appropriately sums up what we're about to dive into: "Aristotle's metaphysics, roughly speaking, may be described as Plato diluted by common sense...
+He is difficult because Plato and common sense do not mix easily." (br1946) A History of Western Philosophy My focused concern is with two aspects of Plato's philosophy and then his physics and how they're related.
+I'll leave his modeling in astronomy to Chapter ?? when I will preview all of the Greek astronomy at once, but I'll consider his overall approach to astronomy here.
 Of concern then (and now) are Plato's Epistemology-what does it mean to know something (from the Meno and Phaedo), his Metaphysics-what is the nature of reality (from Phaedo, Parmenides, and Republic), and his physics (from Republic, Timaeus and Book X of the Laws).
 2.1.1 What Is True Knowledge?